MUKESHBHARATHI08/Netflix_clone/README.md

 terraform -v

+Step 8:

+Go to the repo and find the terraform folder and use that file based on your need change that files

+Use this command for terraform

+Initialize the directory:

+terraform init

+Generate and show the execution plan:

+terraform plan

+Apply the changes required to reach the desired state of the configuration:

+terraform apply

 # Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!

 ### **Phase 1: Initial Setup and Deployment**